What Does Demand Generation Marketing Look Like in 2022

 • Website Analytics: Besides Google Analytics, I use Google Search Console to re-optimize web pages based on my target keywords and landing pages.
 Because demand generation marketing is a long-term strategy, this approach will help ensure audiences get to the right landing pages when searching Google for various keywords and phrases.

 • Primary Research: Similar to this HubSpot report, primary research helps identify more significant trends in audiences or the industry.
-For example, several research firms and social listening companies offer free access to reports and surveys.
+For example, several research and social listening companies offer free access to reports and surveys.
 This is their approach to demand generation marketing.
 I recently wrote a post about Gen Z shopping habits, which I sourced from eMarketer.

 Message Repetition Should Drive Demand Generation Strategy